alexlee22/nutrition-app/README.md

 }
 ```

-To automatically deploy your site to Github pages, run `npm run deploy`.
+To automatically deploy your site to GitHub pages, run `npm run deploy`.

+## Bugs

+- Redux update state (action `setInspectFood`) removes `styled-components` styling from component:
+  - Only happens in production mode, not deployment.

 ## Credits